 The maximum train length on the corridor lines varies from 1050 m to 600 m.
-At the moment of writing the Implementation Plan, journeys for 740 m trains on the entire corridor without restrictions are not possible, except for Latvia and Estonia.
 The compliance criteria for 740m trains as described in the TEN-T Regulation are not being considered here.
+Despite some improvement by 2030, it will not be possible yet to run 740m trains without restrictions on the entire Corridor.